jfoxworth/checkOnMe/README.md

-# Velora - Ecommerce Template
+# Check on me - Security App

 Thank you for buying this template!